svijsv/GHMon/README.md

 Build configuration files are provided for a few boards and can be found in `pio_inis/`; they're included by `platformio.ini` by default.
-New (compatible) boards can be added by copying an existing .ini file and editing it where appropriate, typically just by changing the `board = X` line.
+New (compatible) boards can be added by copying an existing .ini file and editing it where appropriate.

 ## Usage
 The primary user interface is a button in combination with an LED.

-* Pressing the button briefly will wake the monitor, blink the LED once, then check the sensors and blink a few times if there are any warnings.
+* Pressing the button briefly will wake the monitor, blink the LED once, then check the sensors and blink a few times if there are any warnings - one flash to aknowledge, two flashes for a power warning, three for a sensor warning, four for a controller warning, and five for a logging warning.
 * Holding the button until it has blinked a total of two times will sync any cached log data to the SD card (if it's enabled); it will blink once when done if everything's OK or a few times if there was an error.